Sahil-Singh2002/Analtical-and-Computational-Foundation-Courswork-3/README.md

 **Introduction**

 It is possible to use different methods to compute approximations to $π$.
 One way is to use the so-called Monte Carlo method which uses random numbers to estimate $π$.
 Consider the left-hand figure below, which shows the unit disc inscribed in the square $[-1, 1] \times [-1, 1]$.
-While one of the most efficient algorithms is using the following partial sums bellow.
+In comparison, one of the most efficient algorithms is using the following partial sums below.
 The convergence is very rapid.
 Versions of this algorithm are used for all record-breaking calculations for digits of $π$.
-So I wrote two functions which uses these algorithms to approximate $π$.
-The function should use `SymPy`, return an estimate of $π$ given as a SymPy float with at least 1000 digits precision for the second algorithm.
+So I wrote two functions that uses these algorithms to approximate $π$.
+The function should use `SymPy`, and return an estimate of $π$ given as a SymPy float with at least 1000 digits precision for the second algorithm.

 ## Algorithms